ajlopez/CobolScript/README.md

 [MySQL](https://github.com/ajlopez/CobolScript/tree/master/samples/mysql) Connecting and using a MySQL server.

-[MySQL Web](https://github.com/ajlopez/CobolScript/tree/master/samples/mysqlweb) Connecting and using a MySQL server, generating web pages.
+[MySQL Web](https://github.com/ajlopez/CobolScript/tree/master/samples/mysqlweb) Connecting and using a MySQL server, generating web pages, listing databases, tables and columns.

 ## To do